Making Tax Digital (MTD) for Healthcare Professionals

 What does it all mean in practical terms for healthcare professionals?

-• Neither cash book, nor paper records, nor a self designed spreadsheet, will be possible.
+- Neither cash book, nor paper records, will be possible.

-• It’s probably going to be better having a separate business bank account – which may be advantageous to directly feed your business transactions into the online software which will probably save you some bookkeeping time.
+- A separate business bank account is strongly recommended – which may be advantageous to directly feed your business transactions into the online software which will probably save you some bookkeeping time.

-• Extra accounting and software costs may mean you increasing your client fees.
+- Extra accounting and software costs may mean you increasing your client fees to cover your extra costs.

 Recommended Software

-There is an argument that it may be better to start in 2025/26 to get used to the new software in a less time-pressured way, for the ongoing attention to detail, before accuracy becomes more relevant
+It may be better to start MTD in 2025/26, from 6th April 2026, (even if not yet required by HMRC) to get used to the new software in a less time-pressured way, before accuracy becomes more relevant.

 Business Bank Account